 Dr. Abhinav Humar is the Clinical Director of the Thomas E. Starzl Transplantation Institute and the Chief, Division of Transplantation in the Department of Surgery at the University of Pittsburgh Medical Center.
 He is also a Professor in the Department of Surgery at the University of Pittsburgh School of Medicine and a Staff Physician at the Pittsburgh VA Medical Healthcare System.
 Prior to this he was a Professor and the Director for the Liver Transplant Program at the University of Minnesota.

-Dr. Humar was selected as a Top Doctor in Minneapolis-St. Paul Magazine in 2005-2008 and in Pittsburgh Magazine in 2011-2018.
+Dr. Humar was selected as a Top Doctor in Minneapolis-St. Paul Magazine in 2005-2008 and in Pittsburgh Magazine in 2011-2019.
 He is a member of the American Society of Transplant Surgeons, the International Liver Transplantation Society, the Society of University Surgeons, and the American College of Surgeons.
-He is on the Editorial Board for Liver Transplantation and is the Deputy Editor of Clinical Transplantation.
-Also, Dr. Humar is involved in the development of a liver transplant program at a large teaching hospital in Mumbai, India.
+He is the Deputy Editor of Clinical Transplantation and a Council member for the International LDLT Study Group.

 View a list of Dr. Humar’s publications here.